 Whirlpool discovered that one of the common reasons for children skipping school was because their families were too poor to clean their clothes.

 This data led Whirlpool to launch a programme to put washers and dryers in schools so that the kids could have their laundry taken care of.
-According to this report, “in the first year, the programme saw 2,300 loads of laundry washed.
+According to a report from Contageous I/O in August 2016, “in the first year, the programme saw 2,300 loads of laundry washed.
 More than 90% of tracked students increased their school attendance compared to the previous year, with some students attending the equivalent of almost two weeks longer.
 Teachers also saw increased class participation in 89% of the tracked students.”

 Whirlpool created a specific campaign site to collate videos, stories and data.